qc-design/plaquette/docs/quickstart.rst

 .. caution::

-   Drawing a single sample will make the device run through the entire circuit without stopping and will keep accumulating measurement results such that, at each new sample, ``raw_results`` and ``erasure`` will have *all* results from all samples, and the internal quantum state will be whatever it was after the previous circuit finished running.
-If you want to generate many samples starting always from a clean state, you can call ``device.get_sample(after_reset=True)`` instead.
-This will reset the corresponding internal attributes of local backends used.
+   By default, a device with a local backend will reset itself such that running it will make it generate a sample from a clean state.
+The ``clifford`` backend supports also runing *without* resetting its internal state and will keep accumulating measurement results such that, at each new sample, ``raw_results`` and ``erasure`` will have *all* results from all runs, and the internal quantum state will be whatever it was after the previous circuit finished running.

 Since we didn't manually make this circuit, but rather it was generated from a code, we make sense of the single values in this array by "unpacking it"